 First, I will explain how to get to Murou-ji Temple.

 Murou-ji Temple is located in Uda city in the eastern part of Nara prefecture.
 Uda city is a nature-rich city surrounded by mountains, and it is famous for “Yamato Tea (Yamato-cha)” and “black beans (kuromame)” grown in the fertile soil.

 Here are two ways to get to Murou-ji Temple.

 - By train and bus

-If you would like to go to Muro-ji Temple by car, you can check the above route map.
-Today in this section, I will explain the easiest way to get to Muro-ji Temple by train and bus.
+If you would like to go to Murou-ji Temple by car, you can check the above route map.
+Today in this section, I will explain the easiest way to get to Murou-ji Temple by train and bus.

 First, take the Kintetsu Osaka Line to reach “Muroguchi-Ono Station”.
 You can take any trains other than Limited Express.